 Run Like a Girl looks at the words and phrases permeating our cultures that chip away at the self-esteem of girls, creating a false image of girls and women as “weak.”
 These words and phrases are detrimental as well to boys and men, as they are taught to hide and suppress their emotions, their natural empathetic tendancies, and create a system that limits all of our potential.

-In May 2017, in partnership with dancer/choreographer Marcel Gbeffa’s Centre Chorégraphique Multicorps and funded by the Embassy of the United States in Benin, ANIKAYA conducted the first fully-implemented series of Run Like a Girl workshops.
+In May 2017, in partnership with dancer/choreographer Marcel Gbeffa’s Centre Chorégraphique Multicorps and supported by the Embassy of the United States in Benin, ANIKAYA conducted the first fully-implemented series of Run Like a Girl workshops.

-This process was a demonstration of the power of embodied knowledge, deconstructing patterns of movement and of mind and building new ones.
+This process is a demonstration of the power of embodied knowledge, deconstructing patterns of movement and of mind and building new ones.
 The changes evident in just four to five days of work together are evidence that dance works.

 In each city, we partner with local arts organizations.
 Some of our partners so far: